sadiv/docs/en/docs/api/sending/SendMessage.md

 The method is aimed for sending a text message to a personal or a group chat.
 The message will be added to the send queue.
-The rate at which messages are sent from the queue is managed by [Message sending delay](../send-messages-delay.md).
+The rate at which messages are sent from the queue is managed by [Message sending delay](../send-messages-delay.md) parameter.

 ## Request {#request}